thegenemyers/DFA-SPEC/DAF-spec.md

 \<fragment\>, \<edge\>, \<gap\>, and \<group\>.
 Any line that does not begin with a recognized code (i.e. H, S, F, E, G, or P) can be ignored.
 This will allow users to have additional descriptor lines specific to their special processes.
-Moreover, the suffix of any DAS descriptor line may contain any number of user-specific SAM tags which are ignored by software designed to support the core standard.
+Moreover, the suffix of any DAF descriptor line may contain any number of user-specific SAM tags which are ignored by software designed to support the core standard.

 ## SEMANTICS